mifi/rpi-touch-ui/README.md

 # rpi-touch-ui

 A UI app that provides quick information and control of a Raspberry Pi with an LCD touch screen and no keyboard/mouse.
+I need this to determine my PI's adhoc assigned IP address

 ## Features
 - Show IP addresses of all network interfaces